Tappan Zee Bridge (1955–2017): Closure and demolition of old span

-The northbound/westbound span opened on August 25, 2017.
-Southbound/eastbound traffic remained on the old span until October 7, 2017, when it was temporarily shifted to the newer northbound/westbound span.
+The new northbound/westbound span opened on August 25, 2017.
+The zipper barrier was then removed, and southbound/eastbound traffic remained on the old span until October 7, 2017, when it was temporarily shifted to the newer northbound/westbound span.
 The old bridge was subsequently decommissioned.
 The replacement bridge project was expected to be completed by June 15, 2018 at a cost of $3.98 billion.
 After some delays, it was announced that the new southbound/eastbound span would open to traffic on September 8, 2018.
 However, the opening of the new eastbound span was delayed when a piece of the old bridge came loose on September 7 while being demolished.
 The eastbound span, which was 160 ft away from the old bridge, remained closed until the old bridge could be stabilized.

 The old bridge was then demolished in piecemeal fashion in order to minimize impacts on the Hudson River's wildlife and marine traffic.
 135 deck panels that were assembled onto the old bridge recently as part of emergency repairs would be sold to local governments for a dollar each so that local governments can build new bridges.
 Other parts of the old bridge would be sunk off the Atlantic Ocean coast as part of New York State's artificial reef program.
 In May 2018, the state government began sinking parts of the old bridge to make 12 artificial reefs.

 On January 2, 2019, it was announced that the eastern approach to the old bridge would be demolished with explosives on January 12.
 However, it was postponed due to high winds.
 It was demolished on January 15, 2019.
 The western approach was lowered onto a barge and hauled away beginning on May 12, 2019 and lasting several days.

 Suicide prevention

 From 1998 to 2008, more than 25 people committed suicide on the Tappan Zee Bridge, according to the New York State Thruway Authority.

 On August 31, 2007, NYSTA officials added four phones – two each on the Rockland and Westchester sides – that connect callers via the National Suicide Prevention Lifeline crisis hotline to counselors at LifeNet or Covenant House.
 Signs reading "Life is Worth Living" and "When it seems like there is no hope, there is help" were placed on the bridge.
 Suicide fencing and traffic cameras were also installed along the bridge, and bridge staff were trained in suicide prevention.
 On October 14, 2012, Newsday reported that the Tappan Zee Bridge was called the Golden Gate Bridge of the East and that the "new Tappan Zee, which is in the works, will include fencing designed to thwart jumpers."

-Suicides on the Tappan Zee Bridge included those of Scott Douglas on December 31, 1993 – after murdering his wife, newspaper heiress Anne Scripps – and of Douglas's stepdaughter Anne Morrell Petrillo, who jumped to her death on September 24, 2009.
+Suicides on the Tappan Zee Bridge included those of Scott Douglas on January 6th, 1994 – after murdering his wife, newspaper heiress Anne Scripps – and of Douglas's stepdaughter Anne Morrell Petrillo, who jumped to her death on September 24, 2009.
 A US military employee jumped from the bridge to her death in 2010.